unicodeveloper/laravel-sessiontimeout/README.md

 }
 ```

-Next you must add the \Unicodeveloper\SessionTimeOut\Middleware\FilterIfPjax-middleware to the kernel.
+Next you must add the `Unicodeveloper\Http\Middleware\SessionTimeout` to the kernel.

 ```php
 // app/Http/Kernel.php